USS Smith (DD-378): 1941–42

 The task force was operating northwest of the New Hebrides Islands when, on 24 October, it was notified that a Japanese carrier force was converging on Guadalcanal.
 Task Force 17 (TF17), the aircraft carrier Hornet and her accompanying cruiser-destroyer screen, joined TF 16 and the merged force was designated TF 61.

 On 26 October, scout planes from Enterprise located the Japanese force.
 At 0944, the first Japanese planes were sighted and Hornet was hit by bombs 30 minutes later.
 At 1125, Smith was attacked by a formation of 20 torpedo planes.
 Twenty minutes later, a Japanese torpedo plane crashed into her forecastle, causing a heavy explosion.

 According to one version, the torpedo carried by the plane had not exploded on impact, but did so some time later.
 This caused even more damage and casualties.
 The forward part of the ship was enveloped in a sheet of smoke and flame from bursting gasoline tanks and the bridge had to be abandoned.
 The entire forward deckhouse was aflame, making topside forward of number one stack untenable.
 Smith's gunners downed six of the planes.
 By early afternoon, the crew had extinguished all of the fires forward—largely assisted by decision her Commanding Officer, Lt.Cdr.
 Hunter Wood to steer the burning ship into the wake of South Dakota.
 With 57 killed or missing, 12 wounded, her magazines flooded, and temporary loss of steering control from the pilothouse, Smith retained her position in the screen with all serviceable guns firing.
-Action was broken off in the evening, and Smith headed to Noumea for temporary repairs.
+Action was broken off in the evening, and Smith headed to Nouméa for temporary repairs.
 She was patched up and underway for Pearl Harbor on 5 November.
 At Pearl Harbor, she underwent a yard overhaul and sea trials that lasted into February 1943.
 USS Smith was awarded the Presidential Unit Citation for continuing to fight despite crippling damage to the ship.